phlowers/mechaphlowers/docs/user_guide/ug_cable_model.md

 {T_{mean}}_n = \frac{x_n \cdot T_h + L_n \cdot {T_{max}}_n}{2 \cdot L_n}
 $$

-Where $x_m, x_n$ are the horizontal positions at $M$ and $N$, $T_h$ is the constant horizontal tension, and $L_m, L_n$ are the cable lengths around the extremities.
-The tensions reached their maximum at the extremities.
+where $x_m, x_n$ are the horizontal positions at $M$ and $N$, $T_h$ is the constant horizontal tension, and $L_m, L_n$ are the cable lengths around the extremities.

-The overall mean tension is the weighted average of the extremity tensions:
+The overall mean tension is the weighted average of the mean tensions on the left and on the right:

 $$
 T_{mean} = \frac{{T_{mean}}_m \cdot L_m + {T_{mean}}_n \cdot L_n}{L}